CK Travels

 Frequented by locals and tourists alike, The Coach and Horses is a nice spot for a cold pint of Fuller’s beer, with a historic interior and seats outside on the streets, for prime people-watching.

-The Coach and Horses Pub Soho London
+The Coach and Horses Pub soho

 To note that in the past and when we first visited, The Coach and Horses pub in Soho used to be the first pub in London to have a vegetarian only menu but this is no longer the case.